jsh58/Genrich/README.md

 ```
   -r               Remove PCR duplicates
 ```
-* With this option, all reads classified as PCR duplicates will be removed from further analysis, as described [above](#duplicate).
+* With this option, all reads/fragments classified as PCR duplicates will be removed from further analysis, as described [above](#duplicate).
 <br><br>

 ```